The Chehalis River Basin is at a turning point.

 In 2016, the Legislature created the Office of Chehalis Basin within Ecology.
 Through this office, we administer legislative funding to implement the Chehalis Basin Strategy.
 The office also supports the Chehalis Basin Board in aggressively pursuing long-term flood damage reduction and aquatic species restoration projects.

 The Chehalis Basin Board was created to provide long-term oversight of the strategy, including developing budget recommendations to the Governor.
 We also provide staff support to the Chehalis Basin Board.

 Both the office and board became operational in July 2017.

-Chair Vickie Raines has called a special meeting of the Chehalis Basin Board held a special meeting on February 8, 2018, in Centralia, Washington at 9:00 a.m.
+Chair Vickie Raines has called a special meeting of the Chehalis Basin Board on March 15, 2018, at the Borst Park Kitchen No. 1, in Centralia, Washington at 9:00 a.m.
 The agenda and meeting materials are available through EZ View.

 Reducing flood damage, restoring aquatic species habitat

 Washington state and local leaders are developing the Chehalis Basin Strategy, an array of potential actions designed to reduce flood damage as well as restore and improve aquatic species habitat in the river basin.

 The strategy will include near and long-term actions as well as small and large-scale projects.
 The long-term goals are to:

 - Make the Chehalis River basin a safer place for families and communities affected by flooding.

 - Restoring and improving aquatic species habitat now and for future generations.